tributech-solutions/tributech-docs/docs/general/terminology.md

 ## DataSpace Kit

 The **Tributech DataSpace Kit** is a containerized software-tool-kit to create ecosystems for trusted data sharing between businesses and their systems, platforms or clouds.
-It consists of the three modules: DataSpace Node, DataSpace Agent and DataSpace Coordinator.
+It consists of the three modules: DataSpace Node, DataSpace Agent and DataSpace Hub.

 ## DataSpace Node